-The country’s economy is heavily dependent on oil and gas revenues, and its maritime and technologically advanced petroleum-service industries.
-Many in Norway are concerned about the risks posed by an excessive dependence on the petroleum sector, and greater emphasis has been placed on developing and maintaining adaptability in recent years.
+The country’s economy is heavily dependent on oil and gas revenues, and on those of its maritime and technologically advanced petroleum-service industries.
+Many in Norway are concerned about the risks posed by an excessive dependence on the petroleum sector, and greater emphasis has been placed on advancing adaptability in recent years.

 Oil price decline revealed vulnerabilities

-Since 2014, the drop in oil prices has had a significant impact on the economy, exposing its vulnerability.
+Falling oil prices since 2014 has had a significant impact on the economy, exposing its vulnerability.
 Unemployment is rising due to reduced investment and increased economic uncertainty.
 Governance is responding to changing economic circumstances, and there is greater awareness of the need to diversify the economy and reduce dependence on petroleum.
 It remains to be seen how successful these efforts will be.
 For now, the country’s economic base remains strong but weakened, while the country’s currency has depreciated.
-Public finances have tightened.
-Though there remains a conspicuous continuity in economic policy, which includes relatively high public spending, tax rates and welfare service provision.
-There has been no shift toward austerity in economic policy.
+Despite tightened public finances, economic policy continues to feature relatively high levels of public spending, tax rates and welfare service provision.
+The government has not introduced an austerity measures in its economic policy.

 State-centered approach to economy

-Norwegian policymaking has long followed a strongly state-centered approach, resulting in a peculiar system of state capitalism.
+Norwegian policymaking has long followed a strongly state-centered approach, which results in a specific kind of state capitalism.
 The state is by far the largest owner of capital in the country, holding about 40% of equity traded on the Oslo stock exchange.
-The state is virtually the sole funder of research, education and culture, among other areas.
-Nevertheless, the country has remained open to globalization and free trade, with some minor exceptions, and has been keen to ensure that the benefits of international trade are fairly distributed.
+The state is virtually the sole funder of research, education, culture and other areas.
+Nevertheless, with a few exceptions, the country has remained open to globalization and free trade, and has been keen to ensure that the benefits of international trade are fairly distributed.